Privacy Protection Tools and Practical Safeguards

 Are free privacy tools safe?

-Some are, but users should review policies and understand how services are funded.
+Some are, but it’s important to understand how free services are funded.